Trump says pandemic clouds U.S.-China trade deal

 Trump said again he was not interested in renegotiating.

+“This president once suggested COVID-19 patients inject disinfectants to kill the virus,” Hu said in a Twitter post.
+“Remember this and you won’t be surprised when he said he could cut off the whole relationship with China.
+All I can say is he is beyond my imagination for a normal president.”

+The pandemic has highlighted China’s key role in the supply chain for products from generic drugs to medical and personal protective equipment.

-While U.S. intelligence agencies said the virus did not appear to be man-made or genetically modified, U.S. Secretary of State Mike Pompeo said early in May there is “a significant amount of evidence” it came from a laboratory in Wuhan.
+While U.S. intelligence agencies said the virus did not appear to be manmade or genetically modified, U.S. Secretary of State Mike Pompeo said early in May, without providing supporting information, that there was “a significant amount of evidence” it came from a laboratory in Wuhan.

-Pompeo’s comments followed Trump’s assertion on April 30 that he was confident the virus may have originated in a Chinese virology laboratory.
 In April, the World Health Organization said all available evidence suggested the virus originated in bats and was not manipulated or constructed in a lab.

 In the Fox Business interview, which was taped on Wednesday, Trump focused more on China’s response to the outbreak than on its origin.